mostafajamshid/bankAccount/README.md

-A simple sample for JAX_RS EJB JPA HSQLDB/MYSQL Restful
+A simple example for combining JPA and JAX-RS to create RESTful service with (JAX_RS EJB JPA HSQLDB/MYSQL) without ui

 # GamBank Account Sample